-Users must not, through the use of Holy Spirit School ICT resources, copy, download, store or transmit material which infringes copyright or the intellectual property rights of others without appropriate approval.
-Such material includes music files, movies, videos or any other form of media.
+Users must not, with Holy Spirit School ICT resources, copy, download, store or transmit material which infringes copyright or the intellectual property rights of others without appropriate approval.
+Such material includes music files, movies, videos, or any other form of media.

-Users should be aware that actions performed using computer and network resources, regardless of any disclaimers that might be made, ultimately reflect on our educational institution and community as a whole.
+Users should be aware that actions performed using computer and network resources, regardless of any disclaimers that might be made, ultimately reflect on our educational institution and community.
 This is particularly relevant where users post or submit material in a way that makes it publicly available over the internet.